OpenCommissioning/OC_TwinCAT_Profinet/README.md

-# Open Commissioning: TwinCAT Profisafe Library
+# Open Commissioning: TwinCAT Profinet Library

 The TwinCAT Profinet Library is used in the TwinCAT PLC project and provides the behaviour models for Profinet devices as function blocks.